tdda/tdda/tdda/gentest/examples/r-examples/README.md

 * If you get this failure, you have a few options.
 First, Gentest suggests a `diff` command you can use to examine the differences.
-  In fact, the diff command is quite just to say that the files are binary and differ.
+  In fact, the diff command will just say that the files are binary and differ.
 This is technically true, though some `diff` tools can be persuaded to show the differences anyway.
-  Even if you can's see them, what you can definitely do it open the two files (the diff command includes their full paths) and look at them to see whether they look the same.
+  Even if you can't see them, what you can definitely do is open the two files (the diff command includes their full paths) and look at them to see whether they look the same.
 Hopefully they will.